Published: December 2024

 Having the Difficult Conversation

+This process isn’t just about ensuring their safety; it’s about helping them see the benefits of a new lifestyle where they can thrive physically, emotionally, and socially.
 For instance, if your mother fears that she’ll be lonely and isolated in her room, find a community with an activity schedule and look over it together.
 If your father is worried about losing his ability to drive, discuss transportation opportunities available as well as community outings.

 Find a community near you